nats-io/nats-architecture-and-design/adr/ADR-51.md

 Valid schedule header can match normal cron behaviour, perhaps based on the specification from [github.com/robfig/cron](https://pkg.go.dev/github.com/robfig/cron).

 All time calculations will be done in UTC, a Cron schedule like `* 0 5 * * *` means exactly 5AM UTC.

-We would support one additional schedule kind `@at <RFC 3339 timestamp>` which will act as a single use schedule, after triggering the schedule will be removed.
-RFC 3339 timestamps include Time Zone information the server will convert this to UTC and trigger at the UTC times.

 ## Stream Configuration